05 Oct kids marketing agency

 kids marketing agency want to help you to kick start this big adventure with some tips for marketing children’s brands.

-1. Listen to What The Kids Want– Tweens and young adults enjoy the simple pleasures in life; from technology to painting and craft.
+1. Listen to What The Kids Want– Children enjoy the simple pleasures in life; from technology to painting and craft.
 However, if there are just two things we know is always true of teens; it’s they love music and don’t have much money.
-If you want to reach teenagers when marketing your brand or service; try advertising on free music platforms such as YouTube, Spotify and Pandora.
+If you want to reach teenagers when marketing your brand or service; try advertising on free music platforms such as YouTube, TikTok, Spotify and Pandora.
 This is where they are most likely to be.

-3. Keep it short. – With Twitter giving you just 280 characters to play with and living life through images on Instagram; teenagers have extremely short attention spans compared to adults.
+3. Keep it short. – With Twitter giving you just 280 characters to play with and living life through images on Instagram; older kids have extremely short attention spans, especially compared to adults.
 If you want to capture their attention, use pictures and graphics to help really communicate effectively.

 If you want to find out more information about our unique kids PR and marketing service, why not get in touch with our team on 01376 386850.